-Information for public authorities, businesses and other organisations on the outcome for public procurement policy in a no-deal Brexit scenario.
+Information for public authorities, businesses and other organisations on the outcome for public procurement policy from 31 January 2020.

-A package of Public Procurement Directives set out the EU legal framework for procurement by public authorities and utilities: the Public Contracts Directive 2014, the Concessions Contracts Directive 2014, and the Utilities Directive 2014.
+A package of Public Procurement Directives sets out the EU legal framework for procurement by public authorities and utilities:

 The Public Procurement Directives were implemented for England, Wales and Northern Ireland by the following regulations:

 - The Public Contracts Regulations 2015